Welcome to The KeyChurch Website!

 I am Pastor Jacquie Babb.
 I am the senior pastor of Keystone Church and Ministries.
 I work along with my husband, Perry Babb, to bring the life and reality of the relationship with Jesus Christ into every day life.
 We are very practical in our approach to the Gospel.
 We believe that the principles of the Kingdom of God are as relevant as they were in biblical times and they come alive when applied today.
 The Bible is like an ‘owner’s manual’ that helps people navigate through life toward their fullest potential.
 It promotes healthy mindsets and gives answers to problems that we all encounter during our lifetime.

-Join us every Sunday morning on location or streaming on this website at 10am.
+Join us every Sunday morning for live streaming on this website at 10:00am

 Pastors Jacquie and Perry Babb